ada-k/team-mate/README.md

 # Team-Mate

-Team-Mate is an independent company dedicated to helping students and trainees manage their time and focus more effectively.
-This project demonstrates a personalized LLM-enhanced agent designed to optimize schedules, facilitate collaboration, and provide tailored support for enhanced learning experiences.
+TeamMate is a personalized LLM-enhanced agent.
+It serves as a supportive digital assistant to help students manage their tasks effectively, facilitate collaboration, and access necessary resources effortlessly.
+Key Services Provided by Team-Mate:
+- Personalised Interaction:
+- Adaptive Learning and Support:
+- Proactive Planning and Scheduling:
+- Blocker Resolution:
+- Enhance collaboration:

+This repository is the front end of the agent.

 ## Repository Structure